bcrowell/bcrowell.github.io/when_early_christianity/index.md

 ![beheading of Justin Martyr](justin.jpg)

-*The beheading of Justin Martyr, who gave us our first snapshot of the evolution of the Christian gospels, more than a century after the crucifixion.*
+*The beheading of Justin Martyr, who gave us our first dated snapshot of the evolution of the Christian gospels, more than a century after the crucifixion.*

 This is of course a fictional story, but it's a lot like the historical puzzle of early Christianity.
 Newspaper reporters are